typelevel/Laika/docs/introduction/intro.md

 * Support for Markdown and reStructuredText as input

-* Support for HTML and PrettyPrint (for debugging) as output
+* Support for HTML, PDF, XSL-FO and PrettyPrint (for debugging) as output

 * Template-based Site Generation

 * Support for tables of contents, convenient cross-linking between documents and auto-numbering of documents and sections for all supported markup formats

+* Support for styling PDF documents with CSS

 * sbt plugin, exposing all Laika features and customization hooks as sbt settings and tasks